People

 Course

-Isabella is pursuing an MPhil in International Relations.
-Her research centers on the intellectual history of international relations, with a particular focus on global health.
-Her MPhil thesis investigates how gender informs the creation of expertise as a source of power through the life and work of Lillian Wald, a nurse and social reformer in the early 20th century.
-In her previous academic and professional work, she has explored the significance of trust in pandemic preparedness; the successes, failures, and trade-offs of the US COVID-19 response; and the legal status of emergency declarations in response to disease spread.
-Isabella is also interested in the international relations of the Arctic, particularly the securitisation of rapidly changing environments and its potential knock-on effects for the spread of disease.
+In her previous academic and professional work, Isabella has explored the significance of trust in pandemic preparedness; the successes, failures, and trade-offs of the US COVID-19 response; and the legal status of emergency declarations in response to disease spread.
+Isabella has also studied the international relations of the Arctic, particularly the securitisation of rapidly changing environments and its potential knock-on effects for human health.

-Turilli graduated with a bachelor's degree in Science, Technology, and International Affairs with a focus on global health policy and a Certificate in Diplomatic Studies from the Walsh School of Foreign Service at Georgetown University.
+Isabella received her MPhil in International Relations from Oxford, supported by the Rhodes Scholarship.
+She graduated with a bachelor's degree in Science, Technology, and International Affairs with a Certificate in Diplomatic Studies from the Walsh School of Foreign Service at Georgetown University.
 She has co-authored publications in the Lancet, Fire Ecology, and Brain & Behavioral Sciences, and has also written for Think Global Health and CFR.org.